-The Board has established a Risk Appetite Statement (the "RAS") for the Group.
-The RAS expresses the Group's tolerance for risks that it faces.
+The Board has established a risk appetite for the Group which expresses the Group's tolerance for risks that it faces.
 It defines the risks that we are prepared to accept in order to deliver our strategic objectives.
-The Board sets quantitative and/or qualitative limits for each of the Group's risks.
 These allow management and the Board to monitor the Group's exposure to risk and ensure that it stays within the Group's tolerance.
 Should a risk exceed its tolerance thresholds, the Group considers if and/or how it should: